 Built in 1855 at the behest of Napoleon III, this imposing building is part of France's historical heritage.
 Empress Eugénie made it her summer residence.

-Today, craftsmen such as cabinetmakers, decorators, upholsterers and painters renovate using traditional techniques.
+Today, craftsmen such as cabinetmakers, decorators, upholsterers, and painters renovate the place using traditional techniques.

 UNIQUE SPA [12x22’]